vramperez/Accounting-Proxy/README.md

 #### <a name="customizeconfiguration"/> Customizing Accounting Proxy for other components

-In order to configure the Accounting Proxy working with other components follow this two steps:
+In order to configure the Accounting Proxy working with other components just set to `false` the contextBroker option in the`config.js`:

-* First, configure the `config.resources` section of `config.js` file in the root of the project folder.
-	- `contextBroker`: set `false` this parameter to disable the Context Broker accounting.
+* `contextBroker`: set `false` this parameter to disable the Context Broker accounting.
-	- The rest of information in `config.resources` is unnecessary in this case.
+* The rest of information in `config.resources` is unnecessary in this case.

 ## <a name="authentication"/> Authentication